tmpfs/rlx/lib/rlx.md

 ```

 Flat collation includes all files of known file extensions recursively and generates an identifier using the path relative to `<dir>`, no files found are treated as attachments.

+If the `${opt_glob_pipe}` option is used the patterns are matched after file collation and the relative file path must match one of the glob patterns to be included.

 ### Application